Problem

 Keep the same car, route, assists, device, and weather while testing one change at a time.

-Route unresolved questions into Forza Horizon 6 advanced gear ratio tuning, Best starter cars in Forza Horizon 6, Forza Horizon 6 beginner tuning guide, Forza Horizon 6 PC crash and known issues checklist.
+Route unresolved questions into the next-read set below: advanced gear ratio tuning, Best starter cars in Forza Horizon 6, beginner tuning guide, video build and tune refresher.

 Clutch input should add control, not panic.
 Start with normal manual and only move to clutch when missed shifts are rare.